 May 22.
 Queue early.
 Expect to lose the Pokémon Center ETB drop.
 Have a backup plan for the standard retail ETB and the booster box.

 The chase cards should be there.
-The Mega Greninja ex secret rare is the candidate to price into four figures if it follows prior Mega Evolution block behavior.
+The Mega Greninja ex secret rare is the candidate to top the set, and the one with a shot at joining Mega Gengar ex SIR above $1,000 if it follows the strongest prior pulls.
 The Fennekin stamped promo is the one to watch as a potential collector grail by Q3.
 The aftermarket tends to eat supply gaps like this, the way it usually does on a Mega Evolution block release.

 If you get one box at MSRP, you won the day.
 If you don't, you'll be buying the singles you actually want in two weeks anyway.